Synth-Studio-Official/suvindo/README.md

 TAB - Switch to the next block
 TAB + SHIFT - Switch to the previous block

+L - Switch to the next variation
+L + SHIFT - Switch to the previous variation

 F3 - Display extra info on the watermark

 ENTER - Place / Break blocks (depending on if you're touching a block)